Cheap Flights, Hotels, Tours, Cruises and Holidays

 Frequently asked questions

-As a general rule, you should aim to arrive at Atlanta Airport at least two hours before your scheduled departure time for domestic flights and three hours before international flights.
-This should give you plenty of time to complete check-in, drop your bags and pass through any necessary security screenings before your boarding time.
-Keep in mind that you may experience longer lines and delays during busy travel periods, so check with the airport, airline or your Travel Expert directly for more information on recommended arrival times.
+As a general rule, you should aim to arrive at Washington DC Airport at least two hours before domestic flights and three hours before international flights.
+During peak travel periods, security queues can be long, so building in that buffer is always a smart call.
+Check with the airport, airline or your Travel Expert directly for more information on recommended arrival times.

-Yes, there are lots of lounges at Atlanta Airport, including the American Airlines Admirals Club, United Club Lounge and a number of Delta Air Lines lounges.
-Access to airport lounges may be possible depending on your ticket class, frequent flyer membership, credit card benefits or by purchasing a day pass.
-Check with the airline directly or talk to your Travel Expert for more information on how to access the lounges at Atlanta Airport.
+Yes, the airport has numerous lounges across its concourses, including United Clubs, the United Polaris Lounge, Air France/KLM Lounge, British Airways Lounge, Turkish Airlines Lounge, Etihad Lounge, Virgin Atlantic Clubhouse and Capital One Lounge.
+Access may be possible depending on your ticket class, frequent flyer membership, credit card benefits or by purchasing a day pass.
+Check with the airline directly or talk to your Travel Expert for more information.

-Check-in times and baggage rules for flights departing from Atlanta Airport will vary depending on your ticket, so make sure you confirm with your airline in advance.
+Check-in times and baggage rules for flights departing from Washington DC Airport will vary depending on your ticket, so make sure you confirm with your airline in advance.
 Remember, it’s often possible to check in online or via your airline’s app, which can help save time at the airport.
-For more information or help finding your check-in times and baggage limits, talk to your Travel Expert.
+For more information or help finding your check-in times and baggage limits, talk to your Travel Expert

-While last-minute sale fares to and from Atlanta Airport may become available, you’ll generally find it pays to plan ahead, especially when booking international flights.
+While last-minute sale fares to and from Washington DC Airport may become available, you’ll generally find it pays to plan ahead, especially if you’re booking international flights.
 As a rough guide, we recommend booking domestic flights three to six months in advance and international flights six to nine months before you plan to fly.
-When it comes to balancing flexible travel dates with the biggest savings, this should give you the best of both worlds.
+When it comes to balancing flexible travel dates with the biggest savings, this should give you the best of both worlds!

 Ready to takeoff?